astronomer/docs/learn/cross-dag-dependencies.md

 :::info

-In Airflow 2.6+ you can turn the TriggerDagRunOperator into a deferrable operator by setting its `deferrable` parameter to `True`.
-Deferrable operators are operators using async processes running in the triggerer component of Airflow in order to release worker slots, increasing Airflows efficiency.
-Learn more in the [Deferrable operators](deferrable-operators.md) guide.
+In Airflow 2.6+ you can turn the TriggerDagRunOperator into a [deferrable operators](deferrable-operators.md) by setting its `deferrable` parameter to `True`.
+Deferrable operators are increase Airflow's scalability and can result in cost savings.

 :::